mdn/content/files/en-us/web/css/initial-letter/index.md

 {{CSSRef}}

 The `initial-letter` CSS property sets styling for dropped, raised, and sunken initial letters.
+This property applies to {{cssxref("::first-letter")}} pseudo-elements and inline-level first children of block containers.

 ## Syntax